callahanrts/turn-table/README.md

 wasn't sure why it kept only playing my songs, but she didn't have an active playlist).
 It should tell people "Hey!
 You were skipped because you don't have an active playlist!"

+Sometimes the room doesn't update avatars when someone joins the room (or lea's hamburger avatar is not loading the standing gif?)

 ## Structure (from meteor)